ghost-language/engine/README.md

 ## Status
 Currently messing around with SDL and experimenting on what the API should look like.

+## Documentation
+Website is currently in progress.
+You can find a local copy of some preliminary documentation [here](/docs.md).

 ## Requirements
 Below are the requirements necessary if working with the Engine source code directly.